 Coastal rowing is the extreme version, the adventure side of rowing.
-It involves rowing along a sea coast and out into the sea and is one of the fastest growing communities of rowers.
+It involves rowing along a sea coast and out into the sea.
+It is one of the fastest growing communities of rowers as the boats mean flat water is not needed to row.
 It is especially popular in Italy, France and Great Britain to name a few.
-It can be found in all corners of the world including the Maldives and many parts of Africa.
-Coastal rowing boats are also used inland on some lakes and rivers where the water tends not to be flat.

 Olympic rower Lassi Karonen (SWE) rowed at the 2013 World Rowing Coastal Championships and described the feeling, “The similarity (with flat-water rowing) is the movement of the stroke, everything else is different.”